Is Our Heart in the Work?

-The second installation was placed in the University Center.
-Inspired by Candy Chang’s ‘Before I Die’, we wanted people to reinterpret the famous quote said by Andrew Carnegie, “My heart is in the work.”
-Where else do students passions lie?
+We placed the second Installation in the University Center.
+Inspired by Candy Chang’s ‘Before I Die,’ we wanted people to reinterpret the famous quote said by Andrew Carnegie, “My heart is in the work.”
+Where else do students’ passions lie?
 The Installation included sticker handouts for viewers to take home.
 The stickers directed students to the next component of our system.

 PART 3 – Digital Component